TharunGaneshram/System_Monitor_Dynamic_Resource_Adjuster/README.md

     ```

     **Observe in `dmesg -w`:** You should see messages confirming the HRTimer stopped, workqueue destroyed, Sysfs attributes removed, device node removed, and module unloaded.

-app.c file for easier testing is still in progress.